Brent T. Calls the Assembly Leadership to Action

 Dec.
 24, 2002 - On Acid? - Letters written by George Geftakys on Dec.
 24, 2002 and later on Jan.
 6, 2003 reveal how disconnected he is from reality.

 Jan.
-10, 2003 - Letter - Judy Geftakys talks about her relationship with Betty and presents the names of individuals who knew about David's physical abuse towards her.
+10, 2003 - Judy Geftakys names the individuals who knew about David's physical abuse towards her.

 Jan.
 13, 2003 - Rachel G. and Brent T. post, On the Threshold of Opportunity?
 Or "Let's Keep This Thing Going!"
 Brent T. posts Rumors, Musings and Encouragement.